null Skip to main content

 The 5 "tea spoilers" that kill your tea

-There are 5 main causes of tea quality reduction.
-The "storing strategy" for your tea will be all about keeping the tea away from these 5 "tea spoilers".
+There are five leading causes of tea quality reduction.
+The "storing strategy" for your tea will be all about keeping it away from these five "tea spoilers."

-The heat will oxidize the leaves and reduce the Catechin.
-This will reduce the taste.
-It will alter the scent and the colour of the leaves as well.
-Keep the leaves in a cool place.
-You can use the refrigerator for unopened packs, but make sure you let it sit at room temperature for a while before opening.
-This is to prevent condensation from spoiling the tea.
-Which brings us to our next factor.
+Heat is a significant factor that can oxidize the leaves and reduce the Catechin, thereby diminishing the taste of your tea.
+It can also alter the scent and the color of the leaves.
+Therefore, it's crucial to keep the leaves in a cool place and be mindful of using the refrigerator for unopened packs, ensuring they sit at room temperature before opening to prevent condensation from spoiling the tea.

 2. Humidity